sheharyarn/better_params/README.md

 end
 ```

+#### Notes

+ - Implementation uses [`String.to_existing_atom`][string-atom] to prevent
+   against [DDoS attacks][gh-issue-ddos], so you can relax when using this
+   package.
-You can continue to use String keys without breaking your existing
+ - You can continue to use String keys without breaking your existing
    matches if you want.
 All request parameters are available for both
+   `String` and `Atom` keys (that have already been defined in the
+   application).
-`String` and `Atom` keys.
-This also doesn't pollute your Request Logs
-with duplicate params.
+ - This doesn't pollute your Request Logs with duplicate params.

-For other `Plug.Router` based applications, you can also access request
+ - For other `Plug.Router` based applications, you can also access request
    params similarly by calling them like `conn.params[:id]` or
   `conn.params.post.title`.

 <br>